ICE officer shoots man in leg in north Minneapolis after shovel attack, officials say

 Due to the barricade situation, additional agents were called to the scene, officials said.
 Officers breached the house with the assistance of an ICE specialized tactical team.
 Officials believe all individuals inside the home were taken into custody.

 Both the ICE officer who was struck and the man who was shot were transported to the hospital.
-The man who was shot is expected to be OK.
 The officer's condition and the nature of their injuries have yet to be confirmed.

 Homeland Security officials said in a statement the Venezuelan national initially fled law enforcement in a vehicle but soon crashed into a parked car before fleeing on foot.